- Welcome to the Knowledge Base

 To make using your Dropbox email address easier, we recommend that you add the address to your list of email contacts.
 The simplest way to do this is to click on Download vCard.
 (A vCard is a standard file format for electronic business cards making it easy for you to share your Dropbox email address with your email client.)

-- Notify me when there are Dropbox email matching problems - this setting will generate a pop-up message on your Workbooks desktop if you've sent an email to your Dropbox which uses an Object Reference that can't be found within your database.
+- Notify me when there are Dropbox email matching problems - this setting will generate a pop-up message in Workbooks if you've sent an email to your Dropbox which uses an Object Reference that cannot be found within your database.

-- Notify me about all email sent to my Dropbox - this will generate a pop-up message on your Workbooks desktop every time you send an email to your Dropbox.
+- Notify me about all email sent to my Dropbox - this will generate a pop-up message Workbooks every time you send an email to your Dropbox.

 - Don't notify me about Dropbox emails - as the name suggests, if you choose this setting you will not receive any notifications about emails sent to your Dropbox so you will not be informed if there was a problem linking the email to records within your database.

 NOTE: If you send an email to your Dropbox that includes an email address for which there is no record on Workbooks, you will not be notified.
 The email will be within your database (and can be found within the Email Landing Page) but will not be linked to a specific Person or Lead record.
 If you add a Person or Lead record later that uses that email address, the email will then be linked to the new record.

 You can control who can send emails to your Dropbox using the dropdown picklist next to Dropbox Authorisation.
 The choices are:

 - Accept Dropbox email from Authorised Senders - select this option if you want to keep direct control of the addresses that are able to send emails to your Dropbox.

 NOTE: By default, the user creating the Dropbox is always an Authorised Sender (and cannot be deleted).
 You can control your list of Authorised Senders by clicking on Authorised Senders on the left-hand side of your Preferences window.